icopy-site/awesome/docs/awesome/awesome-audio-visualization.md

 - [Processing](https://www.processing.org/) - An open source programming language and integrated development environment built for the electronic arts, new media art, and visual design communities.
 - [HYPE_processing](http://www.hypeframework.org/) - Collection of Processing classes that performs heavy lifting tasks while using a minimal amount of code writing.
 - [The Force](https://github.com/shawnlawson/The_Force) - Live coded shader editing with audio input.
-- [Hylogen](https://github.com/willianjusten/awesome-audio-visualization/blob/master/https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (https://github.com/willianjusten/awesome-audio-visualization/blob/master/with audio input).
+- [Hylogen](https://github.com/sleexyz/hylogen) - Purely functional language embedded in Haskell for expressive live coding of fragment shaders (with audio input).
 - [Peaks.js](https://www.npmjs.com/package/peaks.js) - Modular client-side JavaScript component designed for the display of and interaction with audio waveform material in the browser.
 - [Clubber.js](https://github.com/wizgrav/clubber) - Application of music theory in audio reactive visualizations.
 - [Vuo](https://vuo.org) — A realtime visual programming language for interactive media.